SophiaTaib/A2-Working-With-Data-Code/README.md

 ---

+## Overview

+Recipe Matcher is a Python-based tool that demonstrates code literacy through data handling, logic, and user interaction.
+It reads a list of recipes from a JSON file and checks which ones you can make with your available ingredients.

+---

 ## What It Does

-You type in your ingredients, and it checks a list of recipes to see which ones you can make.
-It then shows the matching recipes and how to make them.
+1. You type in your available ingredients (comma-seperated).
+2. The program compares your list against all recipes in recipes.json.
+3. It prints any recipes that can be made using only those ingredients - including their names and instructions.

+This demonstrates how structured data (JSON), conditional logic, and string operations can combine to create a functional code prototype.

 ---

-## What You Need
+## Requirements

 - Python 3.7 or higher
-- macOS (tested on macOS)
+- Tested on macOS (works cross-platform)
-- No extra installs — it only uses the standard Python library
+- No external libraries - uses only Python's standard library.

-To check your Python version:
+Check your Python version:

 ```bash
 python3 --version